Mukumbi/havlecture/README.md

-5 yeas agot when I was starting out as a webdeveloper
+5 yeas ago when I was starting out as a webdeveloper

+time moves fast, Finally i'm a frontend developer